bohanl/fsdl-project/csep590c-report.md

 ### Better Normalization

-In this report, the ```SELECTION``` is normalized as <code>(val - min) / (max - min)</code>, which assumes data is uniformaly distributed.
-This can be improved by utilizing the histrograms from MySQL statistics package for more accurate representation.
-That is - this model can be bootstrapped with the vanilla statistics package in any databases.
+In this report, the ```SELECTION``` is normalized as <code>(val - min) / (max - min)</code>, which assumes data is uniformly distributed.
+This can be improved by utilizing the histograms from MySQL statistics package for more accurate representation.
+That is, this model can be bootstrapped with the vanilla statistics package in any databases.
 This should yield a better result or make the model converges faster.

 ### More Training Data